 Familial Ovarian Cancer Registry, located at Roswell Park Cancer Institute, is an international registry of families with two or more relatives with ovarian cancer.
 Cancer information specialists are available to answer questions about familial ovarian cancer.
 Calls are answered from 9:00 AM to 5:30 PM ET, Monday through Friday

-The Free to Breathe Support Line provides education, connection to resources and opportunities for meaningful engagement to help patients and caregivers better face the challenges of lung cancer.
-Patients and caregivers may call or email as often as they wish, and the service is offered free of charge.
-Free to Breathe is committed to building and empowering the lung cancer community.
+The Lung Cancer Research Foundation support lineprovides education, connection to resources and opportunities for meaningful engagement to help patients and caregivers better face the challenges of lung cancer.
+Patients and caregivers may call 844-835-4325 or email firstname.lastname@example.org as often as they wish, and the service is offered free of charge.
+The Lung Cancer Research Foundation is committed to building and empowering the lung cancer community.

 The International Myeloma Foundation (IMF) is working toward prevention of and a cure for multiple myeloma.
 The IMF hotline, which is answered by National Cancer Institute-trained specialists, provides information and support.
 Call between 9:00 AM and 4:00 PM PT, Monday through Friday, or send an e-mail to the address listed above.